-It’s important to know that all float switches aren’t created the same.
+It’s important to know that all mechanical float level switches aren’t created the same.
 There are many different varieties available depending on how you intend to use them.
 Still, the basic principle of operation for most float switches remains consistent: opening and closing as the liquid level in an object rises or falls.

-Reed float switches are commonly set as either normally open dry or normally closed dry.
+Reed float level switches are commonly set as either normally open dry or normally closed dry.
 As the float on the normally open witches rises with liquid level, the magnets pull the blades of the reed switch together completing the circuit, allowing power to flow to any attached electronics.
-With normally closed float switches the reed switch opens up as the float and magnets rise with liquid level, breaking the electrical circuit.
+With normally closed float level switches the reed switch opens as the float and magnets rise with liquid level, breaking the electrical circuit.

 In terms of durability, magnetic reed switches are known to be reliable for years of trouble-free use.
 Should a customer need a specialized float switch, however, there are several different ways to customize a switch depending on preference.
 For instance, custom float level switches can be configured with up to seven different switch levels, depending on the series type.